Unsupervised Hierarchical Skill Discovery: Reinforcement Learning Deployment

 \subsection{Minecraft Evaluation}

-We further validate our approach in Minecraft using the Mapped dataset on a ``Collect Log'' task.
-We compare the HiSD Hierarchy against HiSD Skills-Only, primitive action, and ground truth baselines.
+We further validate our approach in Minecraft on a ``Collect Log'' task using the Mapped dataset, comparing the HiSD Hierarchy against HiSD Skills-Only, primitive action, and ground truth baselines.
 Results in Minecraft (Figure~\ref{fig:mc_reward_curves}) mirror Craftax.
 Primitive action PPO fails due to the horizon length.
 However, the HiSD Hierarchical agent successfully solves the task 50\% of the time.
-While Ground Truth yields the highest performance, HiSD's hierarchy outperforms the flat HiSD Skills-Only agent, confirming that hierarchical structure enables RL in complex environments where flat policies fail.
+While Ground Truth yields the highest performance, HiSD's hierarchy outperforms the flat HiSD Skills-Only agent, confirming that hierarchical structure enables RL in complex environments.